auzeburnham/trevor-protocol/README.md

 ## 🙌 Credits

-Built by [Your Name], with massive help from an AI assistant and the unstoppable spirit of **Trevor Lloyd-Jones**.
+Built by shalimar the clown, with massive help from an AI assistant and the unstoppable spirit of **Trevor Lloyd-Jones**.
 Inspired by narrative warfare, counterscript theory, and the belief that data can reveal the stories politics is trying to tell.